-Online Academy Role Based Pay
+Online Academy Role-based Pay

-A full online programme
+Full online programme

 First time right

-As can be expected, the Baarda model is central to the course.
+Naturally, the Baarda model is central to the course.
 The model consists of eight roles.
 Each role is characterised by a specific description of added value.
 By added value, we mean the ability to make decisions in work situations.

 The academy consists of three modules that are absolutely necessary for a professional remuneration policy:

 First, we look at the organisation.
 What type of customers does your company have, what promise do you make to your customers and how is the primary process organised?
 What does the ideal organisational design look like that is future-oriented, i.e. vital.
 Where in the company do you place what expectation value, what knowledge and problem-solving skills are needed to be successful?
 We call the result the job matrix.

 2. Classify employees based on their added value.